microsoft/ImagineCup/3-Generating-Project-Ideas/1.How-to-Identify-Problems/README.md

 ![generate proj ideas](https://user-images.githubusercontent.com/18564645/133836600-4e8a62f0-224e-45b2-bdd3-745b9579fdc6.png)

 You've put together your team- now it's time to decide on a project!
-Let's go over what you should consider while brainstorming a developing a project idea!
+Let's go over what you should consider while brainstorming or developing a project idea!

 What we will cover in this video: